Kyriosity/read-write/README+/pencraft/README+/quotes/README+/aside/controversy.md

 > **Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.** Code for readability.\
 _John F. Woods_, /comp.lang.c++/, 1991

 This accidental quote in a newsgroup became one of the most cited in IT (often for fun).
-Unrealistic "always" demotivates aspiration to [quality code](../../../../../software/QA/README+/code-quality.md) (harmful and wrong).
+Unrealistic "always" (harmful and wrong) demotivates aspiration to [quality code](../../../../../software/QA/README+/code-quality.md).

 > **Software is Art.**\
 (Eavesdropped from a Product Owner)

-It is pleasing but barely real - there are no galleries of Old Masters with Algol listings.
+It is pleasing but barely real &thinsp;&mdash;&thinsp; there are no galleries of Old Masters with Algol listings.

 ## Techniques